Minimax Estimation of the $L_1$ Distance: Introduction

-As discussed in Jiao \emph{et al.}~\cite{Jiao--Venkat--Han--Weissman2015minimax}, approximation of multivariate functions is much more involved than that of univariate functions, and the fact that the ``non-smooth'' regime is around a line segment here makes the application of the \emph{Approximation} approach quite difficult: what shape should we use to specify the ``non-smooth'' regime?
-We provide a comprehensive answer to this problem in this paper, thereby substantially generalizing the applicability of the \emph{Approximation} methodology and demonstrate the intricacy of functional estimation problems in high dimensions.
-Our recent work~\cite{Han--Jiao--Weissman2016minimaxdivergence} presents the most up-to-date version of the general \emph{Approximation} methodology, which is applied to construct minimax rate-optimal estimators for the KL divergence (also see Bu \emph{et al.}\cite{bu2016estimation}), $\chi^2$-divergence, and the squared Hellinger distance.
+As discussed in Jiao \emph{et al.}~\cite{Jiao--Venkat--Han--Weissman2015minimax}, approximation of multivariate functions is much more involved than that of univariate functions, and the fact that the ``non-smooth'' regime is around a line segment here makes the application of the approximation-based method quite difficult: what shape should we use to specify the ``non-smooth'' regime?
+We provide a comprehensive answer to this problem in this paper, thereby substantially generalizing the applicability of the approximation-based method and demonstrate the intricacy of functional estimation problems in high dimensions.
+Our recent work~\cite{Han--Jiao--Weissman2016minimaxdivergence} presents the most up-to-date version of the general approximation-based method, which is applied to construct minimax rate-optimal estimators for the KL divergence (also see Bu \emph{et al.}\cite{bu2016estimation}), $\chi^2$-divergence, and the squared Hellinger distance.
 The \emph{effective sample size enlargement} phenomenon holds in all these cases as well.

 We emphasize that the complications triggered by the bivariate function $f(x,y) = |x-y|$ make the $L_1$ distance estimation problem highly challenging.
-Indeed, prior to our work, the only known estimators that require sublinear samples were in ~\cite{Valiant--Valiant2011power,Valiant--Valiant2013estimating}, which achieved $L_1$ error $\sqrt{\frac{S}{n\ln n}}$ in the regime of $\frac{S}{\ln S} \lesssim n \lesssim S$ but not the regime $n \gtrsim S$, and the lower bound was proved for the regime $n \asymp \frac{S}{\ln S}$, i.e., the constant error regime.
+Indeed, prior to our work, the only known estimators that require sublinear samples were in~\cite{Valiant--Valiant2011power,Valiant--Valiant2013estimating}, which achieved $L_1$ error $\sqrt{\frac{S}{n\ln n}}$ in the regime of $\frac{S}{\ln S} \lesssim n \lesssim S$ but not the regime $n \gg S$, and the lower bound was proved for the regime $n \asymp \frac{S}{\ln S}$, i.e., when the optimal error is a constant.
 The complete characterization of the minimax rates and the estimator that achieves the minimax rates were unknown prior to this work.